 I can tell you that I have seen Chrome pop up on nearly every virtual environment I've assessed or designed in the last year.
 I can also tell you that it already has some pretty severe design impacts to consider, and we'll get into those in the next section.
 The point here is that I think it is safe to say that Chrome is not going anywhere, which makes my next statement more harrowing…

-Why is Chrome 67 going to consume more memory?
+Why do Chrome 67 and above consume more memory?

-The bad news here is that according to several sources [including Forbes, PCGamesN, and How-to Geek] Chrome 67 will start using 10% more RAM and consume additional CPU threads to deal with Meltdown and Spectre threats.
+The bad news here is that according to several sources [including Forbes, PCGamesN, and How-to Geek] Chrome 67 started using 10% more RAM and consume additional CPU threads to deal with Meltdown and Spectre threats.
 The process is called Site Isolation and is actually part of the Chromium core, not just Chrome itself.
-[Update on this: I’ve put a call out to LoginVSI to help me validate this… can’t hurt, right?
-Unless I magically find the time!]
+[Update on this: I've done validation of this with LoginVSI but honestly- it has been pretty obvious]

-Unfortunately – didn’t have the ability to do an A/B test of old vs new on this.
-If I do, I’ll certainly follow up on just how much more RAM is being consumed.
-I’m using Chrome 67.0.3396.99 on my primary desktop right now.
-Here’s what I’m seeing:
+Unfortunately – didn't have the ability to do an A/B test of old vs new on this.
+If I do, I'll certainly follow up on just how much more RAM is being consumed.
+At the time of testing for this original article, I was using Chrome 67.0.3396.99 on my primary desktop.
+Here's what I'm saw:

 (note- I'm including Franz because unless I am mistaken, Franz uses the Chromium engine for each tab (I have 2 FB Messenger, 3 Twitter, 7 Slack and 1 Hangouts tab open right now)